microsoft/msticpy/README.md

 - enrich the data with Threat Intelligence, geolocations and Azure resource data
 - extract Indicators of Activity (IoA) from logs and unpack encoded data
-- perform sophisticated analysis such as Anomalous session detection and time series decomposition
+- perform sophisticated analysis such as anomalous session detection and time series decomposition
 - visualize data using interactive timelines, process trees and multi-dimensional Morph Charts